 With a full slate of performing with Zion’s Joy, at his church and solo gigs, RJ took a short break from creating new music, but has recently been spending a lot of time in the studio working on his new album, Good Day.
-The planned release of the full album is early 2019, but he recently unveiled the first single, the title track, “Good Day,” on January 12, 2018.
+The planned release of the full album is later this year, but he recently unveiled the first single, the title track, “Good Day,” on January 12, 2018.
 “Good Day” has since been put into radio rotation on Rejoice 102.3 Chicago, 106.3 Chicago’s R&B and was recently featured on ABC 7 News Chicago.
 The songs positive message also helped earn RJ recent invites to speak at the POP (Project Outreach & Prevention) on Youth Violence Fundraiser, the Developing a Better You Annual Teen Conference, multiple Obama Foundation events and an Anti-Bullying assembly at Merrillville Intermediate School.
 Continue to be on the lookout for the release of new singles throughout the year, as RJ works on bringing the world his best project yet!